As a parent, there are few things more exciting than baby’s first Halloween.

 Baby’s First Halloween Costume

-Halloween costumes for babies have come so far over the years, it’s not all pumpkins and bunnies anymore!
-Over the last decade, one thing is for certain–the only limit to Halloween costumes nowadays is the imagination.
+Halloween costumes for babies have come so far over the years.
+It’s not all pumpkins and bunnies anymore!
+Over the last decade, one thing is certain–the only limit to Halloween costumes nowadays is the imagination.

 Our 5 Favorite Baby Girl First Halloween Costume Ideas

 Don’t want to go all out this Halloween, but still want to be festive?
-This Witch Please baby girl first Halloween onesie is perfect for the lazy mom in all of us.
+This Witch Please baby girl first Halloween onesie is perfect!

 Our 5 Favorite Baby Boy First Halloween Costume Ideas